 Not to mention that if a ringing endorsement from a 15-year-old (who doesn't like cheese) and an 18-year-old (who keeps telling me that she needs more spicy chilis on her dishes - has she become Thai?) doesn't sell you on making these this week, I'm not sure what could.

-- 1 (4 oz) packet goat cheese (cut into small pieces)
+- 4 ounces Goat cheese (cut into small pieces)

 - Heat 1 teaspoon olive oil in a large nonstick skillet over medium-high heat.
 Add the onion and garlic, and saute for 3 minutes.
 Stir in ½ cup salsa, cumin, and beans, and bring to a boil.
 Reduce heat, and simmer for 5 minutes or until thick.
 Mash the bean mixture slightly with a potato masher.
 Remove from heat; stir in the cilantro and goat cheese.